authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Additionally, at this point, if the original email message had a DKIM signature, it has already been evaluated.
 Removing the header at this point should not break DKIM, especially because this header should not be signed per this spec.

-BIMI-Location URI Construction
+Construct BIMI-Location URI(s)
 ---------------

-The l= value of the BIMI-Location header is a comma separated list of URIs the MTA believes are most applicable to its MUAs.
+The l= value of the BIMI-Location header is a comma separated list of URIs to Indicators the MTA believes are most applicable to its MUAs.
+MTAs SHOULD choose the Indicators to include based on Receiver policy for optimal performance and user experience for its MUAs.

 The URIs in the list are created from the exact concatenation of the l= and appropriate z= and then f= tags from the BIMI Assertion Record.
 Concatenation MUST be exact, and a trailing slash MUST NOT be added to the l= tag from the BIMI Assertion Record.
 A period MUST be used for the concatenation of the z= and f= tags.